• Mail

 • Lastly, for good measure, open all the cabinet doors where any plumbing is located to get warm air in there.
 Again, this is especially important on plumbing near exterior walls.

-Part 4 of 4 – Carbon Monoxide Detectors
+Carbon Monoxide Detectors

-September 11, 2018/in Home Safety, Winter Home Maintenance /by Scott Price
+September 11, 2018/in Home Safety, Winter Home Maintenance/by Scott Price

 How can I prevent CO poisoning?

-• Purchase and install carbon monoxide detectors with labels showing that they meet the requirements of the new UL standard 2034 or Comprehensive Safety Analysis 6.19 safety standards.
+• Purchase and install Carbon Monoxide Detectors with labels showing that they meet the requirements of the new UL standard 2034 or Comprehensive Safety Analysis 6.19 safety standards.

 • Never service fuel-burning appliances without the proper knowledge, skill and tools.
 Always refer to the owner’s manual when performing minor adjustments and when servicing fuel-burning equipment.